gdg-x/zeppelin/call.md

 permalink: /call/
 isStaticPost: true
 ---

+# Our Call for Speakers has closed.
+## If you have submitted a talk, we will notify you of the result shortly.

 Women Techmakers Vienna is an event that envisions empowering women to pursue careers in the STEM fields; these encompass science, technology, engineering, and mathematics.